Jbenzs/DreamEater/README.md

 # DreamEater
 Create a list of things you dream of that you always wanted.

-This was a very fun app to create and I enjoyed it a lot.
-I learned a lot about the Core Data framework while creating this.
+Following the Devslops course,this was a very fun app to create and I enjoyed it a lot.
+I learned a lot about the Core Data framework and its uses while creating this.